w3c/secure-payment-confirmation/explainer.md

 SMS OTP).
 However, as noted above, it is unable to support the following useful payments-specific abilities:

-1. Including transaction information in the signed assertion, which can be used for regulations such as [Dynamic Linking].
+1. Including displayed transaction information in the signed assertion, which can be used for regulations such as [Dynamic Linking].
-1. Creating credentials during a payment flow, via credential creation in a cross-origin iframe
+1. Creating credentials during a payment flow, via credential creation in a cross-origin iframe.

 Additionally, the Web Payments Working Group [has heard](https://lists.w3.org/Archives/Public/public-webauthn-pay/2020Jan/0002.html)